The Price Reversal Phenomenon: When Cheaper Reasoning Models Cost More: The Pricing Reversal Phenomenon

 How accurately do the listed prices reflect the actual cost?
 To answer this question, we measure the rankings of both listed prices and actual costs across all the tasks, as shown in Figure~\ref{fig:rankinversion}.

 \paragraph{Listed price rankings systematically mismatch actual cost rankings.} We first observe that models which appear cheaper according to their listed API prices can indeed incur much higher actual costs under real workloads.
-For example, Gemini 3 Flash's listed price (\$3.5) is only 22\% of GPT-5.2's price (\$15.75), but its actual cost on MMLUPro is actually six times higher!
+For example, Gemini 3 Flash's listed price (\$3.5) is only 20\% of GPT-5.4's price (\$17.5), but its actual cost on MMLUPro is actually five times higher!
 This leads to systematic ranking inversions between pricing and true expenditure.
-In fact, Gemini 3 Flash is the third cheapest model according to the API listed pricing, but it is the most expensive one on MMLUPro.
+In fact, Gemini 3 Flash is the second cheapest model according to the API listed pricing, but it is the most expensive one on MMLUPro.
 Its real cost is almost twice that of Gemini 3.1 Pro.

-\paragraph{The reversal is pervasive.} To quantify the prevalence of pricing reversal, we examine all $\binom{8}{2} = 28$ model pairs across 9 tasks, yielding 252 pairwise cost comparisons.
-Of these, 55 comparisons (21.8\%) exhibit pricing reversal, i.e., the model with lower listed price actually incurs a higher total cost.
+\paragraph{The reversal is pervasive.} To quantify the prevalence of pricing reversal, we examine all $\binom{8}{2} = 28$ model pairs across 12 tasks, yielding 336 pairwise cost comparisons.
+Of these, 106 comparisons (32\%) exhibit pricing reversal, i.e., the model with lower listed price actually incurs a higher total cost.
 In other words, roughly one in five cost judgments based on listed pricing alone would be wrong.
-The reversal rate varies across tasks, ranging from 10.7\% on ArenaHard to 32.1\% on MMLUPro.
+The reversal rate varies across tasks, ranging from 11\% on ArenaHard to 57\% on MMLUPro.

 \paragraph{The reversal can be severe.} Pricing reversal is not only frequent but also extreme in magnitude.
-In the most striking case, Gemini 3 Flash's listed price is 1.7$\times$ cheaper than Claude Haiku 4.5, yet its actual cost on MMLUPro is 28$\times$ higher.
-Even among models that all employ extended thinking, the severity can be large: Gemini 3 Flash is listed at 4.5$\times$ cheaper than GPT-5.2, but costs 6.2$\times$ more on MMLUPro.
-These examples show that relying on API pricing for model selection can lead to cost estimates that are off by an order of magnitude.
+In the most striking case, Gemini 3 Flash's listed price is 1.7$\times$ cheaper than Claude Haiku 4.5, yet its actual cost on MMLUPro is 4$\times$ higher.
+The same phenomenon is oberseved on agentic tasks: Kimi K2.6 is listed at 72\% cheaper than GPT-5.4, but costs 2$\times$ more on Cybench.